realA10001986/Flux-Capacitor-DMX/README.md

     <tr><td>56</td><td>Chase LED 6 (inner)</td></tr>
 </table>

-If DMX_USE_VERIFY is defined in the source code (which it is by default), a DMX packet verfifier is implemented.
+If DMX_USE_VERIFY is defined in fc_global.h (which it is by default), a DMX packet verfifier is implemented.
 Channel 46 must be at value 100, otherwise the DMX packet is ignored.

 ### Build information